digital-archives/HISTGA1011/slides/week_03_slide_deck.md

   <tr>
     <td style="vertical-align: top; width: 60%;">
       <h1>Question</h1>
-      Can you guess what might happen if you don't use a write blocker when imaging a disk?
+      <h2>Can you guess what might happen if you attempt to read a disk without applying a write blocker when imaging a disk?</h2>
     </td>
     <td style="vertical-align: top; width: 40%;">
       <img src="img/week_04_file_properties.png" style="max-width: 100%; height: auto;" />